elifelse/cursor-clean-architecture-demo/README.md

 - ✅ **Pagination** - Page-based navigation with configurable page size
 - ✅ **Filtering** - Search by title, author, or ISBN
 - ✅ **Sorting** - Sort by any field in ascending or descending order
+- ✅ **Serilog Structured Logging** - Console and file logging with structured output

 ## Endpoints